neurobin/uedit/README.md

 #Features Available:

 <ol>
 <li>You never need to worry about saving your content.
-It's always saved, even if your pc shuts down suddenly due to power failure or other unexpected events.</li>
+It's always saved, even if your pc shuts down suddenly due to power failure or other unexpected events (As long as you don't uninstall your browser it's available).</li>
 <li>Syntax highlighting for  PHP HTML CSS and JavaScript.</li>

 <li>Content Assist for PHP HTML CSS and JavaScript.</li>